mzazon/awesome-cloud-projects/gcp/high-performance-data-science-workflows-netapp-volumes-vertex-ai-workbench/high-performance-data-science-workflows-netapp-volumes-vertex-ai-workbench.md

    echo "✅ Cloud Storage integration configured for data pipeline"
    ```

-   This integration enables a efficient data lifecycle where active datasets reside on high-performance NetApp volumes for fast access during experimentation and training, while completed models and archived data are stored in Cloud Storage for long-term retention and cost optimization.
+   This integration enables an efficient data lifecycle where active datasets reside on high-performance NetApp volumes for fast access during experimentation and training, while completed models and archived data are stored in Cloud Storage for long-term retention and cost optimization.

 8. **Set Up Collaborative Notebook Environment**: